Gospel: Mark 6:7-13

 6:10 "house" refers to an extended family.
 The traveling apostles should remain with a host family until they moved on.

 6:11 "place" could refer to a town or to the town's synagogue.
 In either case, the apostles that did not receive hospitality and a chance to preach their message were to show disdain.
 In the time of Jesus, hospitality was highly prized.
 And a host family claimed the honor of the guests.
-Meal time for stranger became a social event for the neighborhood, since their news could be heard by all.
+Meal time for strangers became a social event for the neighborhood, since their news could be heard by all.
 Those who rejected the visitors showed shameful lack of manners.
 They were to be treated with hostility, as the socially expected response.

 Travel had its dangers.
 Provisions were scarce.
 And the activities of marauding bandits made travel perilous.
 So, Jesus instructed the Twelve to travel in pairs for safety, and to travel light for endurance (the lighter one traveled, the faster he or she could go).
 Since many people traveled in large caravans, the missionaries could join these groups and share their provisions.
-As the notes indicated above, hospitality was a common, honorable virtue that acted as a counter weight to the dangers of travel.
+As the notes indicated above, hospitality was a common, honorable virtue that acted as a counterweight to the dangers of travel.
 Travelers were safe in numbers and safe with a caring host.

 From a thematic viewpoint, the travel limits Jesus imposed kept the missionaries focus on serving others, not the self.
 In serving others, the missionary would depend on the goodwill of others and, ultimately, on the benevolence of God.
 So, the missionary was to travel in the spirit of dependance.
 Christ had called him or her, and continued the call.
 The initiative was Christ's and continued to be his.